-Let the Barrel Heat limit as $Q_0$ , the current barrel heat as $Q_1$ .
-For each 17mm projectile detected by the Referee System, the current barrel heat $Q_1$ is increased by 10 (regardless of its initial speed).
-For each 42mm projectile detected, the current barrel heat $Q_1$ is increased by 100 (regardless of the 42mm projectile's initial speed).
+Let the Barrel Heat limit as Q_0 , the current barrel heat as Q_1 .
+For each 17mm projectile detected by the Referee System, the current barrel heat Q_1 is increased by 10 (regardless of its initial speed).
+For each 42mm projectile detected, the current barrel heat Q_1 is increased by 100 (regardless of the 42mm projectile's initial speed).
 The barrel cools at a frequency of 10 Hz.
 The cooling value per detection cycle = cooling value per second / 10.

-A. When $Q_1 > Q_0$ , the first-person-view (FPV) visibility on the robot Operator's screen is reduced.
-The FPV will only return to normal when $Q_1 \le Q_0$ .
+A. When $Q_1 > Q_0$, the First Person View (FPV) visibility of the robot operator's computer will be reduced.
+When $Q_1 \le Q_0$, the FPV will return to normal.
 The FPV of the player's client is as follows: